-- (6) The incurring or authorising of expenditure in contravention of section 77. - (7) The obtaining or procuring or a betting or attempting to obtain or procure by a candidate or his agent or, by any other person [with the consent of a candidate or his election agent] any assistance (other than the giving of vote) for the furtherance of the prospects of that candidate's election, from any person in the service of the government and belonging to any of the following classes, namely:- - (a) gazetted officers; - (b) stipendiary judges and magistrate; - (c) members of the armed forces of the Union; - (d) members of the police forces; - (e) excise officers; - (f) revenue officers other than village revenue officers known as lambardars, malguzar, patels, dehmukhs or by any other name, whose duty is to collect land revenue and who are remunerated by a share of, or commission on, the amount of land revenue collected by them but who do not discharge any police functions; and - (g) such other class of persons in the service of the government as may be prescribed: - [Provided that where any person, in the service of the government and belonging to any of the classes aforesaid, in the discharge of purported discharge of his official duty, makes any arrangement or provides any facilities or does any other act or thing, for, to, or in relation to, any candidate or his agent or any other person acting with the consent of the candidate or his election agent (whether by reason of the office held by the candidate or for any other reason), such arrangements, facilities or act or thing shall not be deemed to be assistance for the furtherance of the prospects of that candidate's election] - (8) Booth capturing by a candidate or his agent or other person.)
-Explanation- (1) In this section the expression "agent" includes an election agent, a polling agent and any person who is held to have acted as an agent in connection with the election with the consent of the candidate. - (2) For the purposes of clause (7), a person shall be deemed to assist in the furtherance of the prospects of a candidate's election if he acts as an election agent of that candidate.
+(6) The incurring or authorising of expenditure in contravention of section 77.

+(7) The obtaining or procuring or abetting or attempting to obtain or procure by a candidate or his agent or, by any other person [with the consent of a candidate or his election agent], any assistance (other than the giving of vote) for the furtherance of the prospects of that candidate's election, from any person whether or not in the service of the Government and belonging to any of the following classes, namely: -

+- (a) gazetted officers;

+- (b) stipendiary judges and magistrate;

+- (c) members of the armed forces of the Union;

+- (d) members of the police forces;

+- (e) excise officers;

+(f) revenue officers other than village revenue officers known as lambardars, malguzars, patels, deshmukhs or by any other name, whose duty is to collect land revenue and who are remunerated by a share of, or commission on, the amount of land revenue collected by them but who do not discharge any police functions; and

+(g) such other class of persons in the service of the Government as may be prescribed:

+Provided that where any person, in the service of the Government and belonging to any of the classes aforesaid, in the discharge of purported discharge of his official duty, makes any arrangements or provides any facilities or does any other act or thing, for, to, or in relation to, any candidate or his agent or any other person acting with the consent of the candidate or his election agent (whether by reason of the office held by the candidate or for any other reason), such arrangements, facilities or act or thing shall not be deemed to be assistance for the furtherance of the prospects of that candidate's election.

+(h) class of persons in the service of a local authority, university, government company or institution or concern or undertaking appointed or deputed by the Election Commission in connection with the conduct of elections.

+(8) Booth capturing by a candidate or his agent or other person.

+Explanation- (1) In this section the expression "agent" includes an election agent, a polling agent and any person who is held to have acted as an agent in connection with the election with the consent of the candidate.

+(2) For the purposes of clause (7), a person shall be deemed to assist in the furtherance of the prospects of a candidate's election if he acts as an election agent of that candidate.

-- (3) For the purposes of clause (7), notwithstanding anything contained in any other law, the publication in the Official Gazette of the appointment, resignation, termination of service, dismissal or removal from service of a person in the service of the Central Government (including a person serving in connection with the administration of a Union territory) or of a State Government shall be conclusive proof - (i) of such appointment, resignation, termination of service, dismissal or removal from service, as the case may be, and - (ii) where the date of taking effect of such appointment, resignation, termination of service, dismissals or removal from service, as the case may be, is stated in such publication, also of the fact that such person was appointed with effect from the said date, or in the case of resignation, termination of service, dismissal or removal from service such person ceased to be in such service with effect from the said date. - (4) For the purposes of clause (8), "booth capturing" shall have the same meaning as in section 135 A.
+(3) For the purposes of clause (7), notwithstanding anything contained in any other law, the publication in the Official Gazette of the appointment, resignation, termination of service, dismissal or removal from service of a person in the service of the Central Government (including a person serving in connection with the administration of a Union territory) or of a State Government shall be conclusive proof -

+(i) of such appointment, resignation, termination of service, dismissal or removal from service, as the case may be, and

+(ii) where the date of taking effect of such appointment, resignation, termination of service, dismissal or removal from service, as the case may be, is stated in such publication, also of the fact that such person was appointed with effect from the said date, or in the case of resignation, termination of service, dismissal or removal from service such person ceased to be in such service with effect from the said date.

+(4) For the purposes of clause (8), "booth capturing" shall have the same meaning as in section 135 A.